 The Internships Provide On-Farm Learning Experiences to the Next Generation of Dairy

-For eight to 12 weeks throughout the summer, interns gain on-farm experience and participate in discussion boards to network and share their experiences with one another.
+For 10 to 12 weeks throughout the summer, interns gain on-farm experience and participate in virtual discussions with one another to network and share their experiences.
 The internships are designed to give students a full understanding of what it takes to run a successful dairy operation and provides dairy farms with the chance to mentor the next generation of dairy.

 During the internship, students will also conduct a research project that connects to their career interests and benefits their dairy farm’s operation.
 After researching and analyzing various topics, they will present their findings in August at the conclusion of the program.